iCodeSometime/asynchronize/readme.md

 Find yourself writing the same boilerplate for all your asynchronous methods?
 Get dry with asynchronize.

-Just install with `gem install asynchronize` or add to your Gemfile and `bundle`
+Just add to your Gemfile and `bundle` or install globally with `gem install asynchronize`

 ## Usage
 Create a class with asynchronized methods